 Centripetal force is the force that keeps a body in a circle.
 It is also called center seeking force.
 While A force that keeps a body away from the center of the circle is called centrifugal force.
-Banking of the roads, washing machine dryer, cream separator are a few examples of centripetal and centrifugal force.
+Banking of the roads, washing machine dryer, the cream separator are some examples of centripetal and centrifugal force.

 Consider a body moving with uniform speed in a circular path.
 In this case velocity changes only in direction and not in magnitude.
 Applying Newton’s first law of motion we find that some external force must be acting on the particle.
 Without the presence of external force, the velocity can’t change.
 Since velocity is changing continuously, therefore the external force must be acting continuously.